alexdlaird/pyngrok/README.md

 ## command line usage

-This package puts the default `ngrok` binary on the path, so all features of `ngrok` are available also available on the command line.
+This package puts the default `ngrok` binary on our path, so all features of `ngrok` are also available on the command line.

 ```sh
 ngrok http 80